Edgar-Donk/edgar-donk.github.io/README.md

 >>>s.element_options('Frame.border') # only one component to query ('background', 'borderwidth', 'relief')
 ```
-In our script, compared to TFrame.
-Bryan created an extra state and changed the border, using the command
+In our example script, Bryan created an extra state and changed the border, using the command
 ```
 style.element_create("RoundedFrame", "image", "frameBorder", # he was working on the RoundedFrame, so he added an image
     ("focus", "frameFocusBorder"), border=16, sticky="nsew") # added the state focus  set to an image and changed the border
 ```
 The border size, 16, is important, it is the allowance needed to create the rounded corners and shadows, without this the
 resulting image created would look jagged.
-The single figure 16 is the equivalent of having (16,16,16,16).
-The lower frame has
+The single figure 16 is the equivalent of having (16,16,16,16), a border of 16 along all
-obviously grown in comparison to the upper frame and looks pretty smart, both frames have the same style 'RoundedFrame'.
-Now is
+sides.
+The lower frame has obviously grown in comparison to the upper frame and looks pretty smart, both frames have the same style
-a good time to have a look at the underlying image.
+'RoundedFrame'.
+Now is a good time to have a look at the underlying image.
 To do this we will need to decode the coded image.
-Since the script is quite
+Since the
-old it can only be a gif image.
-(Use all the lines of the coded image - the dots below are just a shortcut for continuity).
+script is quite old it can only be a gif image.
+(Use all the lines of the coded image - the dotted line below is just a shortcut for
+continuity).
 ```
 import base64
 with open ('frameFocusBorder.gif','wb') as f: